projectacrn/acrn-hypervisor/doc/getting-started/rt_industry.rst

 .. _Apollo Lake NUC:
    https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc6cayh.html

-.. note:: CAT configuration is only supported on `Apollo Lake NUC`_.
+.. note:: CAT configuration is only supported on the `Apollo Lake NUC`_.

 With the ACRN Hypervisor shell, we can use ``cpuid`` and ``wrmsr``/``rdmsr`` debug commands to enumerate the CAT capability and set the CAT configuration without rebuilding binaries.
 Because ``lapic`` is a pass-through to the RTVM, the CAT configuration must be set before launching the RTVM.

 Check CAT ability with cupid
 ````````````````````````````